-The compassionate and competent wrongful death lawyers at Fiol Law Group are dedicated to helping victims of negligence in the Tampa Bay area.
-If a slip and fall accident, car accident, truck accident, medical malpractice and hospital negligence law, dangerous product, defective piece of equipment, or another type of negligence led to the death of your loved one, don’t let the responsible party get away without facing justice.
-Fiol Law Group may be able to help you hold the negligent individual or company responsible for their actions and receive the money you need during this tough time.
+The wrongful death lawyers at Fiol Law Group are dedicated to helping victims in Tampa.
+Don’t let the responsible party get away without facing justice.
+Fiol Law Group may be able to help you receive the money you need during this tough time.
 Call (813) 223-6773 or fill out our online contact form to speak with one of our attorneys.